-Professor Thorsten Wiesel founded the Chair for Value-Based Marketing in 2012.
+Professor Thorsten Wiesel founded the Chair of Value-Based Marketing in 2012.
 Our team endeavors to meet the highest requirements in teaching and research with a powerful blend of commitment, joy, passion, and motivation.
 Since Ocotober 2019, Sonja Gensler manages the Chair of Value-Based Marketing and Thorsten Wiesel directs the Excellence Start-Up Center REACH.

 Our research focuses on how firms can create value to their customers and ultimately value to the firm through products and services (value equity) and their customer relationship management efforts (relationship equity).
 We are especially interested in new business opportunities in digitalized environments.
 We conduct high-quality research.
 To ensure the high quality of our research, we continuously discuss our research projects internally and present our projects at international conferences.
 We further collaborate with researchers outside the University of Münster to leverage areas of expertise.
 At the same time, we ensure that our research is relevant for practice by discussing our projects regularly with managers.
 Our students also benefit from our research activities since we discuss our recent research in class.
 We, thus, provide students the opportunity to gain insights into up-to-date research findings.